 Note that if your criteria is a text string or an expression, this must be supplied to the function in quotes.

 Also note that the Excel Countif function is not case-sensitive.
 So, for example, the text strings "TEXT" and "text" will be evaluated as equal.

-The following example shows the Excel Countif function used to count cells containing text strings, numerical values, dates or logical values in the above data spreadsheet on the right.
+The following example shows the Excel Countif function used to count cells containing text strings, numeric values, dates or logical values within the above data spreadsheet on the right.

 The format and results of the functions are shown in the spreadsheets below.

-In the example below, the Excel Countif function is used to identify duplicates in a column containing reference numbers.
+In the following example, the Excel Countif function is used to identify duplicates in a column containing reference numbers.
 The function works by counting the number of times the reference number in column A of the current row has occurred so far.

-In the above example the Excel Countif function has, as expected, identified the duplicate reference in cell A5 of the spreadsheet.
+The above 'Results' spreadsheet shows that the Excel Countif function has, as expected, identified the duplicate reference in cell A5 of the spreadsheet.